 The best way to see them is to get out onto the water itself.

-I love stand-up paddle boarding because it’s a super fun way to explore the area – don’t worry if you’ve never done it before as the experienced guides will show you how.
+I love the stand-up paddle boarding tour because it’s a super fun way to explore the area – don’t worry if you’ve never done it before as the experienced guides will show you how.

 As you’re paddling or kayaking through the mangrove forests in this area, you’ll be able to see manatees as well as tropical fish, birds, small sharks, rays and more.